robinske/hello-finatra.g8/README.markdown

 ![image](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/sms_buy_number.width-800.png)

 Now that you have a Twilio account and a programmable phone number, you can start writing some code!
-To make things even easier, we'll next install Twilio's official helper for Python applications.

 ### Allow Twilio to talk to your application